M-Hamza-Aslam/Input-Handling-Custom-Hook/README.md

 # Input-Handling-Custom-Hook
-A Custom hook to handle input and form handling.
+A Custom hook to handle input and form handling in React.js